Karis Davidson

-Karis Davidson (born 7 July 1998) is an Australian professional golfer who plays on the LPGA Tour.
+Karis Anne Davidson (born 7 July 1998) is an Australian professional golfer who plays on the LPGA Tour.
 In 2022, she won the WPGA Melbourne International, and in 2018 she was runner-up at the Women's Victorian Open, a Ladies European Tour event.

 Early life and amateur career

 Davidson was born in Melrose, Scotland, where she started playing golf at the age of four.
 At the age of nine, she relocated with her family to Australia's Gold Coast, Queensland.

 In 2013 she was runner-up at the Greg Norman Junior Masters.
 In 2014, she won the Sunshine Coast Ladies Open and the GNGF Junior Masters, and was runner-up at the Australian Girls' Amateur, plus lost the final of the Australian Women's Amateur to Minjee Lee.
 In 2015, she won the NSW Junior State Championship, and was runner-up at the Queensland Stroke Play & Amateur Championship, and the Australian Girls' Amateur.

 In 2016, she won the Bowra & O'Dea Women's 72 Hole Classic, the Dunes Medal, and the Australian Girls' Amateur.

 She represented Australia at the 2014 World Junior Girls Championship in Canada, the 2016 Espirito Santo Trophy in Mexico, and at the Queen Sirikit Cup, officially the Asia-Pacific Amateur Ladies Golf Team Championship, in 2016 and 2017.

 In 2017, she was a semifinalist at the Australian Women's Amateur and won the Riversdale Cup.
 She was awarded the Karrie Webb Scholarship.